 - Rewards in individual classes consist of: verbal praise, encouragement stickers and certificates.
 Teaching Assistants work with the class teachers to support this positive ethos.
 Children will be regularly and consistently praised for behaving in the right way, being polite and demonstrating the school's Catholic ethos.
-We recognise that the use of praise in developing a positive atmosphere in the classroom cannot be underestimated and can be as effective as a larger, more public reward. - Positive postcards/phone calls home: these will be given each half term to members of the class who have gone above and beyond that week. - Weekly recognition of children who demonstrate going 'above and beyond' the standard of behaviour we expect, will be invited to Hot Chocolate Friday and they will take home a souvenir photograph of the occasion. - ❖ Positive Recognition Boards displayed in each class demonstrate the words, thoughts and actions of pupils who go above and beyond our standard.
-(See full list of rewards: (Appendix iii)
+We recognise that the use of praise in developing a positive atmosphere in the classroom cannot be underestimated and can be as effective as a larger, more public reward. - Positive postcards/phone calls home: these will be given each half term to members of the class who have gone above and beyond that week. - Weekly recognition of children who demonstrate going 'above and beyond' the standard of behaviour we expect, will be invited to Hot Chocolate Friday and they will take home a souvenir photograph of the occasion. - Dojos used in each class to motivate and reward positive behaviour (Appendix iii)